margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the woman's cowboy boots
 * Grateful for people having a good time
 * Grateful for the goodness going on on social media
-* Gratefulf or the first reader at church
+* Grateful for the first reader at church
 * Grateful for all the women at the restaurant
 * Grateful for a healthy attitude towards social media
 * Grateful for the sound of eternity